 Spouses and children/grandchildren are not taxed.
 Other heirs are split into three groups:

-Swiss inheritance tax rates in Bern vary from 1–40 percent depending on the amount, with the lowest band being amounts below CHF 100,000, while the highest tax is charged on inheritance worth more than CHF 600,000.
+Swiss inheritance tax rates in Bern vary from 1–40% depending on the amount, with the lowest band being amounts below CHF 100,000, while the highest tax is charged on inheritance worth more than CHF 600,000.
 There is a tax-free allowance of CHF 10,000.

 Inheritance tax in Geneva

-Tax rates vary depending on the degree of relationship between deceased and benificiaries:
+Tax rates vary depending on the degree of relationship between deceased and beneficiaries:

-There is a tax-free allowance of CHF 5,000 for descendants, ascendants and spouses, and of CHF 500 for others.
+There is a tax-free allowance of CHF 5,000 for descendants, ascendants, and spouses, and CHF 500 for others.

 Inheritance tax in Zurich

 Spouses and descendants not charged inheritance tax in Switzerland.
 Other heirs are split into six groups, in descending order of preferential treatment with regards to tax rates:

 - Group 4: step-parents

 Tax rates vary up to 40% depending on the amount, with the lowest band apply to amounts up to CHF 30,000 and the highest band applying to inheritances worth more than CHF 1.5 million.